Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: RESULTS

-The above content details the effectiveness of the flow control strategy, with the corresponding DRL training process curves for elliptical cylinders with different \(Ar\) values presented in \cref{fig:reward}.
-First, we observed the overall trend of the reward function.
-For \(Ar\) values ranging from 1.75 to 0, we noted that the reward function increases with the number of training iterations, eventually converging to a stable value.
-However, for \(Ar=2\), after 5,000 training iterations, the reward function reaches a plateau but remains below zero, indicating that although the reward function has converged, the agent is unable to achieve the desired objective.
-Next, we examined the convergence performance of the reward function.
-For \(Ar\) values ranging from 1.75 to 0, the reward function exhibits clear convergence points, stabilizing after a plateau phase.
-This indicates that the agent has learned effective strategies, achieving stable returns under these conditions.
-However, the convergence speed of DRL training varies significantly across different \(Ar\) values.
-For \(Ar\) values of 1.75, 1.5, and 1.25, convergence signs appear around 2,000 iterations.
-For \(Ar\) values of 1 and 0.75, convergence signs emerge around 1,000 iterations.
 Despite setting the total training iterations to 5,000 for \(Ar\) values between 1.75 and 0.75, we observed that the reward function converges much earlier for \(Ar\) values of 1 and 0.75, indicating a faster convergence speed and the agent’s ability to quickly learn effective strategies.
-For \(Ar=0.5\), convergence signs appear after 4,000 iterations.
-For \(Ar=0.25\), convergence signs emerge after 8,000 iterations.
-For \(Ar=0.1\), convergence signs are observed after 10,000 iterations.
-For \(Ar=0\), convergence signs appear after 12,000 iterations.
+For \(Ar=0.5\), convergence appears after 4,000 iterations.
+For \(Ar=0.25\), convergence is reached after 8,000 iterations.
+For \(Ar=0.1\), convergence can be observed after 10,000 iterations.
+For \(Ar=0\), convergence appears after 12,000 iterations.
 In the range of \(Ar=0.5\) to 0, the DRL training convergence speed is significantly slower compared to \(Ar\) values greater than 0.5.
 This reflects a lower training efficiency and greater difficulty in exploring effective strategies for the agent when \(Ar\) is less than or equal to 0.5.
 Furthermore, in the case of different \(Ar\), DRL training was conducted in parallel using 60 CFD environments, allowing the DRL algorithm to collect data simultaneously from multiple independent simulations.
 The parameters of the ANN were updated every 60 iterations, which means that the agent and the environment only interacted without updating the policy network for the first 60 episodes.
 After 60 episodes, the ANN network parameters started to update, resulting in an initial learning curve that exhibits a noticeable step-like increase.
 This parallel acceleration effect has also been observed in the research conducted by \citeauthor{rabaultAccelerating}\cite{rabaultAccelerating} and \citeauthor{jia2024optimal}\cite{jia2024optimal}.